United States Air Force Thunderbirds: Demonstration routine

 The opposing solos usually perform their maneuvers just under the speed of sound (500 to 700 mph), and show off the capabilities of their individual aircraft by doing maneuvers such as fast passes, slow passes, fast rolls, slow rolls, and very tight turns.
 Some of their maneuvers include both solo aircraft at once, such as opposing passes (passing in close proximity to each other) and mirror formations (two aircraft being flown back-to-back in the calypso pass or belly-to-belly).
 In mirror formations, one Thunderbird must be inverted, and it is always number 5.
 In fact, the number 5 on this aircraft is painted upside-down, and thus appears right-side-up for much of the routine.
-There is also an extra amount of humor regarding the inverted performance of Thunderbird 5: the pilots all wear tailored flight suits with their name and jet number embroidered on the left breast.
+There is also an extra piece of humor regarding the inverted performance of Thunderbird 5: the pilots all wear tailored flight suits with their name and jet number embroidered on the left breast.
 The suit for the pilot of the number 5 airplane has the number sewn upside-down.

-Nearing the end the Diamond pulls straight up into the vertical to perform the signature "Bomb Burst," where all four aircraft break off in separate directions while a solo goes straight up through the maneuver and performs aileron rolls until 3 mi above the ground.
+Nearing the end the Diamond pulls straight up into the vertical to perform the signature "Bomb Burst", where all four aircraft break off in separate directions while a solo goes straight up through the maneuver and performs aileron rolls until 3 mi above the ground.
 At the end of the routine, all six aircraft join in formation, forming the Delta.

 One of the Thunderbirds' standing engagements is the annual commencement ceremony at the United States Air Force Academy in Colorado Springs.
 The jets fly over Falcon Stadium at the precise moment the cadets throw their hats into the air at ceremony's end.